sduquer/sduquer.github.io/_posts/2022-07-20-drone-ai-project.md

 ## Challenges
 1. FPV system
 One the main challenges was to build the FPV system, that is used to display telemetry information on the goggles, such us: position, battery voltage, GPS, altitude, etc. It is composed by three parts, mainly:
 - OSD: it overlays flight information onto the FPV video feed that is displayed on the FPV goggles.
 The information is sent from the Flight controller to the OSD, by using serial communication.
-The OSD modifies the video image, by adding the telemetry data, and send sent it through the Video TX to the FPV goggles.
+The OSD modifies the video image, by adding the telemetry data, and sends it through the Video TX to the FPV goggles.
 A micro minimOSD was used.
 - Video TX: It sends the analog video stream received from the OSD by using an specific band and channel.
 This signal is received by the FPV goggles and displayed on the screen.
 - FPV goggles: It allows the pilot to see the video captured by the camera installed on the drone.